 4. The Refurbished Marketplace

-This is intriguing: a cooperative or non-profit that:
+This one I keep coming back to.
+A cooperative or non-profit that:

 • Sources enterprise hardware at end-of-lease